-It is not possible to transmit or contract AIDS, which is advanced, or stage 3, HIV.
+It is not possible to transmit or contract AIDS, or stage 3 HIV.
 There are many myths about HIV transmission, but debunking them can help people understand what precautions to take and when to see a doctor.

 Innovations in testing and treatment have reduced the risk of contracting HIV and helped those with HIV live long and healthy lives.

-It is now possible to reduce levels of the virus in the body so that they are undetectable in a test.
+It is now possible to reduce the levels of this virus in the body so that they are undetectable in a test.
 At this point, the virus is untransmittable.
-A person cannot transmit the virus to another person.
+This means that a person cannot transmit the virus to another person.

-To maintain this level, however, the individual needs to continue taking their medication.
+To maintain this level, however, the person will need to continue taking their medication.
 Otherwise, viral levels can rise again.

-Pre-exposure prophylaxis (PrEP) can also help prevent transmission.
-Find out more here about one type of PrEP.
+Preexposure prophylaxis (PrEP) can also help prevent transmission.
+Learn about one type of PrEP here.

 This article looks at some common misconceptions about HIV transmission.

-Fact: People cannot transmit or contract HIV by touching, according to the Centers for Disease Control and Prevention (CDC).
-Shaking hands, hugging, high fiving, or similar types of physical contact will not transmit the virus.
+Fact: HIV cannot spread through touching, according to the Centers for Disease Control and Prevention (CDC).
+Shaking hands, hugging, high fiving, and similar types of physical contact will not transmit the virus.